Thuthu-KII/2543444-labs-sd-25/report.md

 Then i edited the html file, and included the heading as previoulsy i did not

-Then i commited the code in the branch
+Then i commited the code in the branch and name the commit "feature/student-details"

 Then i pushed all the changes i made in this branch using the command "git push origin feature/student-details"

-Then i merged the branch feature/student-details to the ,main branch using "git merge feature/student-details",
+Then i merged the branch feature/student-details to the main branch using "git merge feature/student-details".

+Then i updated this file up to here stated all that i did.

+Then i coomited the changes and called the commit

+Then i deployed